MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 - You create the users in the Azure portal.

-- You create the users and groups on-premises and synchronize them from Active Directory Domain Services (AD DS) to Azure AD.
+- You create the users and groups in your on-premises Active Directory and synchronize them to Azure AD.

 - You create the users and groups in another directory and synchronize them to Azure AD.